-Daganne Table 2-1.
+Table 2-2.
 Mitigation Measures by Resource Area Resource Area Mitigation Measures Soils & Water Resources The NPS would develop a Storm Water Pollution Prevention Plan (SWPPP) to control overland flow and reduce the potential for sedimentation from any construction site as required by the Alaska DEC NPDES Storm Water General Permit for Large and Small Construction Activities.
 Pursuant to Section 401 of the CWA, the NPS would obtain State water quality certification from Alaska DEC, when construction would occur in or near "Waters of the United States".
 Measures would be taken to prevent or control accidental spills of fuels, lubricants, and chemicals from entering waterways and wetlands.
 Specifically, no fuels would be stored at construction sites, refueling would occur away from waterways and wetlands, and an emergency spill kit, containing absorption pads, absorbent material, a shovel or rake, and other cleanup items, would be readily available on-site in the event of an accidental spill.
 Construction would not be conducted when soils are saturated, such as during or immediately following rain events.
 When a trail is constructed or maintained, ensure proper installation of drainage controls along the trail to control increased surface water runoff from the trail and to reduce subsequent erosion and sedimentation.
-All disturbed areas may be revegetated after construction to stabilize soils over the long-term.
+All disturbed areas will be revegetated passively after construction to stabilize soils over the long-term.
 Vegetation Project sites would be surveyed by a park botanist prior to ground disturbance - preferably during the design stage, when alternative locations may still be feasible - for the presence of rare plant species as designated by the Alaska Natural Heritage Program.
 Where practicable, all efforts will be taken to mitigate effects on rare plants by impact avoidance.
-Any disturbed areas would be revegetated using native materials removed from the project site for construction, or secondarily, with seed from local sources.
-Any storage of the vegetation mat would be limited to the minimum amount of time necessary to prevent loss of seed and root viability, loss of organic matter, and degradation of soil microbial activity.

-Table 2-1.
-Mitigation Measures by Resource Area Resource Area Mitigation Measures Wildlife and Visitor Safety NPS will patrol the new walk-in campground regularly to ensure that campers are abiding by rules to follow the consistent securing of bear attractants, which would lower the potential for human-bear conflicts.
+Any disturbed areas would be revegetated passively by replacing topsoils where possible to facilitate passive revegetation by native, local plants.
+Wildlife and Visitor Safety NPS will patrol the new walk-in campground regularly to ensure that campers are abiding by rules to follow the consistent securing of bear attractants, which would lower the potential for human-bear conflicts.
 NPS educational and outreach efforts to visitors and residents will consistently address the need to reduce conflicts with bears and means of doing so.
 Bear safety instructions would be posted at the campground kiosk.
 Use signage and/or brochures to remind visitors that as part of the national park system, wildlife is not to be disturbed.
-Cultural Resources • If previously unidentified archaeological features are encountered during construction inside or outside the NHL, work would cease immediately and the park superintendent would be notified to ensure protection of cultural resources.
+Cultural Resources If previously unidentified archaeological features are encountered during construction inside or outside the NHL, work would cease immediately and the park superintendent would be notified to ensure protection of cultural resources.